-However, it dawned on me that I haven’t actually mentioned how I clean my epilator.
+It dawned on me that I haven’t actually mentioned how I clean my epilator.

 Step 1: Use the Cleaning Brush

 Most epilators come with a cleaning brush and you can use that to blast all the hairs out.

-Also, manually rotate the head for a better cleaning in all the places and also in between the tweezers.
+Manually rotate the head for a better cleaning in all the places and also in between the tweezers.

 If you’ll turn the head upside down, you’re going to see that many hairs get stuck in one single place and I’m talking about that tiny wheel.

 The cleaning brush won’t have much effect.
 I’ve also tried getting the hairs out with a tweezer.

 Step 2: Wash the Head

 The next obvious step is to give the epilator’s head a bath.

-After that I like to shake it, maybe I get lucky and a few more hairs come out.
+Maybe I get lucky and a few more hairs come out.